singular-gpispace/pfd-parallel/README.md

 git clone https://github.com/spack/spack.git $software_ROOT/spack

 ```
-For the most predictable experience, check out verison v0.17 of spack:
+We check out verison v0.17 of Spack (the current version):
 ```bash
 cd $software_ROOT/spack
 git checkout v0.17
 cd $software_ROOT

 ```
-To be able to use spack from the command line, run the setup script (Note, in
+To be able to use spack from the command line, run the setup script (note, that
-future, this step should be repeated at the start of any new terminal session
+this step has to be repeated at the start of any new terminal session
 requiring spack):
 ```bash
 . $software_ROOT/spack/share/spack/setup-env.sh

 ```
-Next, spack still neeeds boostrap clingo.
+Next, Spack still needs to boostrap clingo.
 This can be done by concretizing any
 spec, for example
 ```bash
 spack spec zlib

 ```
-This may take a while the first time.
+This may take a while when installing the first time.

 ## Clone and setup pfd-parallel